JOEL WALKER WINSTON GOLDSBY

 - Joel Goldsby, Jr. (1901-1968)

-John Anthony Winston, maternal grandfather of Mr. Goldsby, was elected representative to the lower house of the Alabama legislature in 1842 and subsequently became its speaker.
-In 1845 he was elected to the State senate and was chosen president of that body, serving two terms.
-He was elected governor of Alabama in 1853, and was re-elected.
+John Anthony Winston, the maternal grandfather of Mr. Goldsby, was elected representative to the lower house of the Alabama legislature in 1842 and subsequently became its speaker.
+In 1845 he was elected to the State Senate and was chosen president of that body, serving two terms.
+He was elected governor of Alabama in 1853 and was re-elected.
 He was its first native governor.
-He was delegate at large to several conventions, among which were those of New York, Cincinnati, Nashville and Charleston, S. C, and was commissioner to Louisiana in 1861.
-He served in the Confederate army as colonel of the Eighth Alabama regiment of infantry, and had charge of a brigade under General McGruder.
-He was in the campaign of the Peninsula, Seven Pines, etc. He was elected to the United States senate in 1867, but was not permitted to take his seat, as he declined to take the oath required by the Federal government.
+He was a delegate at large to several conventions, among which were those of New York, Cincinnati, Nashville, and Charleston, S. C, and was a commissioner to Louisiana in 1861.
+He served in the Confederate army as colonel of the Eighth Alabama regiment of infantry and had charge of a brigade under General McGruder.
+He was in the campaign of the Peninsula, Seven Pines, etc. He was elected to the United States Senate in 1867, but was not permitted to take his seat, as he declined to take the oath required by the Federal government.

 - Notable Men of Alabama: Personal and Genealogical, Volume 1 edited by Joel Campbell DuBose

 - Find A Grave Memorial# 14794643 # 52782914 # 52782912 # 52782913 # 14795429 # 25198958 # 25198955